yilmi/fstab_dev2uuid/README.md

 # fstab_dev2uuid
 #
-#
 Will update /etc/fstab content and replace device name based mount definition by UUID mount

-\nOnly device names starting by sdX or hdX will be processed, other lines will be unchanged
+Only device names starting by sdX or hdX will be processed, other lines will be unchanged
 #
 #